 Fastned's business is largely based on the acquisition of good locations to build fast charging stations.
 Up to this moment in time Fastned leases all of the properties on which its current fast charging stations are located.
 Sites are selected on the basis of traffic flows, amenities in the vicinity, relevance in the network, site visibility, size of the plot, favourable demographics, duration of the lease agreement, rent amount and other considerations.
 See "Business - Description of Operations - Network Development - Phase (A): Scouting and selecting new sites" and "Business - Description of Operations - Network Development - Phase (B): Securing land leases".
-In some countries where Fastned operates or Fastned plans to operate in the future, locations that meet these requirements are scarce or the rents are too high to run a commercially attractive fast charging station.
+In countries where Fastned operates or Fastned plans to operate in the future, locations that meet these requirements can be scarce (e.g. because tenders are non-existent or scarce, services are not tendered separately benefiting incumbent oil and gas players, concessions are too short to ensure economic viability, insufficient traffic at the tendered sites, etc.) or the rents are too high to run a commercially attractive fast charging station.
 If Fastned is not able to identify and/or secure suitable sites that meet the requirements for site selection for new fast charging stations, Fastned will not be able to build and open new fast charging stations.
 Due to development of the market, requirements of governments and landowners for obtaining sites are increasingly more demanding and the competition for suitable sites is also increasing ("-Fastned operates in a market that could become increasingly competitive.
 This could result in lower margins or in a loss of market share and may thus have a material adverse effect on Fastned's business, results of operations and prospects").
 If Fastned is not able to secure suitable sites due to inability to comply with the requirements or due to competition, Fastned will not be able to grow its network which could have a material adverse effect on Fastned's business, results of operations and prospects.